Indigenous Wire Q&A: U.S. Rep. Tom Cole on improving medical care for Native Americans

-I mean, again, I don't think tribal issues fall along a Republican/Democrat access at all.
+I mean, again, I don't think tribal issues fall along a Republican/Democrat axis at all.
 It always gets down to the tribal sovereignty and the trust responsibility.
 Those are the two main things.
 And if you understand those principles, you can build a bipartisan coalition.
 So the only voting rights legislation that could actually pass is actually the one that we wrote because it would be bipartisan.
 Now the problem tends to be that Speaker Pelosi will pick it up and put it with a partisan bill and merge it into...that's what she did with the old Indian Wellness Act, back in the Obamacare days.
 We had a bill that had really 300 co-sponsors and could have passed.
 She stuck it in Obamacare, and it lost — not only all the Republican support it had — it lost people like Dan Boren.
 Conservative Democrats have represented a lot of Indian Country.

 I actually think if we can get leadership to let them move on their own, we can move a lot of Indian stuff, and it's tough, it's harmful.
 I always say, ‘Look, I can usually round up anywhere from 20 to 80 or more Republicans to support Native legislation.’
 And if somebody's doing something that's harmful, I can usually get about that many people to vote no. And so some of the more egregious efforts to do that have come from some members that I think hurt Indians – I can break the Republicans.
 We brought down copper legislation two or three times in Arizona because it was a sacred sites issue.
 That's still an ongoing issue in Congress, but again, the basic point is yeah, I think on Native issues, the biggest problem is educating members that don't represent Native populations.